Kristin Cast: The Key to Fear series (2020–2021)

 The Key to Fear, a dystopian YA novel about a corporation protecting citizens from a sinister disease, is her first solo project was published by Blackstone in 2020 Cast says she's been interested in viruses since eighth grade and was inspired to write the novel upon seeing a logo across the street in Portland.
 A sequel, The Key to Fury, was released in April 2022.

 Reception

 Though the first novel was included in awards and several roundups, reviews were mostly negative.
-Kirkus Reviews criticized it for not bringing anything new to the genre, despite publishing during the COVID19-pandemic and thus being timely.'
+Kirkus Reviews criticized it for not bringing anything new to the genre, despite publishing during the COVID-19 pandemic and thus being timely.'
 Publishers Weekly noted that while Cast successfully managed to create an atmosphere of unease, the worldbuilding and characters did not seem developed enough.
 The Key to Fear was a finalist for the 2020 Voice Arts Award, a Publishers Weekly Pick of 2020 Pandemic Novels for Young Readers, a Gizmodo Pick of New SFF & Horror Books, and a Tor.com Pick of the Month.

 The Key to Fury received mixed reviews, with Kirkus Reviews calling it "strictly for fans of the first book."